maxkratt/FishNet-Documentation/manual/guides/getting-started/step-by-step/getting-connected.md

 ### Configuring FishNet to Auto Start
-The NetworkHudCanvas is a user interface provided by the example NetworkManager designed for quick testing of network connections.
-It displays buttons to start as a client, or server.
-It also allows you to automatically start as a server, client, or host as soon as the NetworkManager loads in the game.
+The **NetworkHudCanvas** is a user interface provided by the example **NetworkManager** designed for quick testing of network connections.
+It displays buttons to start as a client and/or server.
+It also allows you to automatically start as a server, client, or host as soon as the **NetworkManager** loads in the game.

-Expand the NetworkManager's fold-out icon to see its child game objects and select the NetworkHudCanvas.
-Find the "Network Hud Canvases" component on the object and set the "Auto Start Type" to Host.
+Expand the **NetworkManager's** fold-out icon to see its child game objects and select the **NetworkHudCanvas** game object.
+Find the **Network Hud Canvases** component on the object and set the **Auto Start Type** to **Host**.

 This configuration will ensure that the application automatically starts as a host (a server and a client at the same time) when the scene is loaded.